rebeca-vc/doechain/README.md

-# doechain
+# Doechain
-A blockchain solution for safer donations
+A blockchain solution for safer donations.